Estimated reading time: 4 minutes

 So, how to decide what to do?

 The rule of thumb is that it’s best to let the leaves rot under the trees as long as they break down quickly.
 They should disappear within a couple of months, and certainly before next spring.

-If you find the leaves are not breaking down fast enough you can help them along by mowing them with the mower or slasher.
-A sprinkle of compost on top, or spray them with compost tea or worm juice can also help them along.
+If you find the leaves are not breaking down fast enough you can help them by mowing them with the mower or slasher.
+A sprinkle of compost on top, or spraying them with compost tea or worm juice can also speed up the rotting process.

-Getting chooks or other animals on the job can really help too, as they’ll scratch and peck the leaves and help them to break down faster.
+Getting chooks or other animals on the job can help too, as they’ll scratch and peck the leaves and help them break down faster.

 If you’re a composter (or would love to be a composter), fruit tree leaves become a valuable resource.
 They form one of the all-important ‘brown’ ingredients that make up the bulk of the compost.

 There is even a composting system that uses almost exclusively leaves, called the Johnson-Su Bioreactor.
 It creates a diverse, fungally-dominated compost that is perfect for fruit trees.